bkushigian/gto-workbook-solutions/solutions/gto-workbook/semi-bluffs-and-protection/bn-rfi-bb-call/Ts4s2s.md

     see a free card and maybe bluff later streets, but as it is we have a bit too much show down to turn into a bluff.

-8. **Suppose you take your preferred action from the last question (check or bet the preferred size).
+9. **Suppose you take your preferred action from the last question (check or bet the preferred size).
 If this is a bet, suppose villain calls.
 What are the best and worst turn cards for this hand?**

+   If we check our best turns are non-spade A and K. After that, non-spade Q and J, and maybe a 3 or a 5 for the wheel draw.

+   Worst turns are spades and paired board cards.

+   + **From the solver:**
+     + **Best turns:** Non-spade A, K are best, followed by A&spades; K&spades;, followed by Non-spade Q and non-spade Js.

+     + **Worst turn cards:** any spade (non A/K), and then 9,7,8,6,3.
+Paired boards are also pretty bad

 ### Combo 7. <b>A<span style="color:#000000;">&spades;</span>A<span style="color:#008800;">&clubs;</span></b>    (Flop: T<span style="color:#000000;">&spades;</span>4<span style="color:#000000;">&spades;</span>2<span style="color:#000000;">&spades;</span>)

+1. **Estimate this hand's equity against villain's range.
+Estimate it's EV.
+Does this hand over-realize or under-realize it's equity?**
+   Equity: 80%, EV: $0.80, EqR = 153%
+   + **From the solver:**
+     + Equity: 86%
+     + EV: $0.80 (123% of pot)
+     + EqR: 123% / 80% = 143%

-1. **If you bet this hand should you expect better hands to fold?
+2. **If you bet this hand should you expect better hands to fold?
 If so, which hands?**

    God no.

-2. **If you bet this hand should you expect worse hands to call?
+3. **If you bet this hand should you expect worse hands to call?
 If so, which hands?**

    Aces w/ the NFD.
 We are probably at about 80% equity and we should be over-realizing that equity.
 We doing _very_ well when called.

-3. **Does this hand benefit from a protection bet?
+4. **Does this hand benefit from a protection bet?
 Explain.**

    No. The only thing that might beat us that isn't beating us already is a random straight, or maybe a random straight flush.
 But we already have the bottom part of those so protection is minimal.

-4. **Does this hand benefit from growing the pot?
+5. **Does this hand benefit from growing the pot?
 How so?**

    Yes.
 We want to play a larger pot here.
 We don't need to semibluff, and we don't want to play for stacks unimproved (but we'll call a shove if there are